 While anyone can sustain injuries during the summer, children are more likely to have accidents that require medical attention.
 Once the school year ends, kids become more active and gain more free time while experiencing a significant change in supervision, putting them at higher risk of accidents and injuries.

-For example, drowning is the leading cause of death for children between ages 1 and 4 and the second leading cause of injury-related fatalities in older children, making swimming a particularly high-risk summertime activity for kids (CDC, 2022).
+For example, drowning is the second leading cause of unintentional injury death for children between ages 1 and 14, making swimming a particularly high-risk summertime activity for kids (World Health Organization, 2024).

 How to Encourage Patients to Stay Safe